How can I book a tour with Birding Tours Colombia?

 Is Birding Tours Colombia a registered company?

 - We are a fully registered touring company that meets all Colombian laws and regulations.
 We are bound to Colombian laws and to strict requirements of the National Tourism Office.
+Our National Tourism Registry number: RNT#50587.
+For Daniel Uribe acting as a guide: RNT#22976.

-- Legal note: Birding Tours Colombia is against any form of sexual tourism and adopts voluntarily the code for prevention and action against pornography and sexual exploitation, according to Law 679 of 2001 and in agreement with Article 44 of the Colombian Constitution.
+- Legal note #1: Birding Tours Colombia is against any form of sexual tourism and adopts voluntarily the code for prevention and action against pornography and sexual exploitation, according to Law 679 of 2001 and in agreement with Article 44 of the Colombian Constitution.
 Birding Tours Colombia adopts the code of conduct and legal compromise for the protection of young women and boys from any form of sexual exploitation and violence originated by national or foreign tourists.
 In consequence, we will communicate to authorities all behaviors related to sexual exploitation and abuse.
 Our policy is zero tolerance on sexual tourism.